Financing your new home

 Income Limited Loan Programs:

-Home buyers purchasing a new Semler Home may qualify for a Grant of up to 2% of purchase price!
+Home buyers purchasing a new Semler Home may qualify for one of two incentives!

 Click “apply here” below to see if you qualify.

 How do property taxes work on New Construction in MN?